Menu

 snipara-companion onboard-folder ./client-export --source-provider local_folder --apply

 onboard-folder classifies folders as business, code, mixed, or unknown, but it is business-first.
-If it detects a source-code repository, use the GitHub OAuth/code onboarding path instead.
+If it detects a source-code repository, use the GitHub or GitLab onboarding path instead.

 GitHub Repository Automation